Chang-Chia-Chi/Scraping/DaiNing/README.md

 This is the first python side project I'v done which is requested by my gf with some basic tools for scraping, pandas and numpy.
 The purpose of the project is to figure out whether goverment agencies in Taoyuan City uploaded budget proposal for years in interest.
-Done it by hand opening each website is a waste of time because there are almost a hundred orginizations we have to check, and it's just maybe 1/10 of all btw.
+Opening each website by hand is a waste of time because there are almost a hundred orginizations we have to check, and it's just maybe 1/10 of all btw.

 Here's an example: